Ishaan400/GoMovie/README.md

 ## Next Steps

-To enhance your API, consider:
+To enhance API, we can:

 - Writing unit tests for each endpoint.
 - Building a user-friendly front-end.